OlliHeikkonen/Tietokannat/README.md

 FROM Opiskelija
 WHERE nimi = 'Anna'

-8. SELECT *
+8. SELECT nimi, kurssi, päivämäärä, arvosana
-FROM Kurssisuoritus
+FROM Kurssisuoritus, Opiskelija
-WHERE Kurssisuoritus.opiskelija = 'Pihla'
+WHERE Opiskelija.nimi = 'Pihla'
+AND Kurssisuoritus.opiskelija = Opiskelija.opiskelijanumero

 9. SELECT *
 FROM Opiskelija
-WHERE pääaine NOT LIKE 'tiede'
+WHERE pääaine NOT LIKE '%tiede%'

 10. SELECT Kurssi.nimi, Kurssisuoritus.päivämäärä, Kurssisuoritus.arvosana
 FROM Kurssisuoritus, Kurssi